-A provisional certificate is not a guarantee that the Minister will issue a certificate for the PDV Offset and does not prevent a decision by the Minister to refuse to grant a certificate.
+A provisional certificate is not a guarantee that the Minister, or the Minister's delegate, will issue a certificate for the PDV Offset and does not prevent a decision by the Minister, or the Minister's delegate, to refuse to grant a certificate.
 A provisional certificate is not required as part of the process for final certification.

 An application for final certification is made once PDV-QAPE has ceased to be incurred or when the production is completed.
 The assessment of projected PDV-QAPE at the provisional stage does not bind a decision regarding eligibility for final certification, as all details of a final application will be assessed based on the information presented at the final certificate stage.
-A decision not to issue a provisional certificate for a project does not prevent a production company from applying for a final certificate in relation to that production.
+A decision not to issue a provisional certificate in relation to that production.